reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/Criticisms/Descriptivism.md

 Descriptivism cannot explain the role of attitude in ethical disagreements.
 There are two forms of disagreement, (1) disagreements in belief (both cannot be true) and (2) disagreement in attitudes (cannot be satisfied).
 Note that reducing ethical judgments to *beliefs about attitudes* cannot account for this.
-If A believes he desires X and B believes he desires not-X, then these beliefs are not in disagreement because they can both be true.
+If A believes he desires X and B believes he desires not-X, then these beliefs are not in disagreement because they can both be *correct*.
 Ethical disagreements commonly feature disagreements in attitudes and in beliefs.
 But attitudes play the primary role because
 1. The attitudes determine which beliefs are relevant, and